lara-juniper/iOS-Python-TCP-Interface/README.md

 3.Install Ansible

-How to install Ansible on MacOS:Commands:
+----->How to install Ansible on MacOS:Commands:

 sudo easy_install pip